mishra14/DDoSAttackMitigationSystem/README.txt

-This repo is for a python based sdn controllers that can detect a DDoS attack on target hosts and mitigate the attack by limiting the bandwidth between the target and the attacker node.
+This repo is for a python based sdn controllers that can detect a DDoS attack on target hosts.
+Further, the controllers can mitigate the attack by limiting the bandwidth between the target and the attacker node.

 Team Members -
 Ankit Mishra